ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Software
 ==========

-You can install software in spaces you have write-access to (home, projects [**recommended**], scratch).
+You can install software in spaces you have write-access to (home, projects, scratch).
+Project space is the **recommended** location to install software.
 Consider the following when installing any software:

 - Home directory disk usage quotas.
 - Will the software be used by multiple users in my group?